Why Get the AAGS degree? The Associate of Arts in General Studies (AAGS) is a 60-hour degree designed to accomplish three student goals:

 Ready To Get Started?
 If you are enrolled or plan to enroll on the main UA Little Rock campus, and would like a review of how your earned credits meet the AAGS degree requirements, click AAGS Request For Coursework Review.

 AAGS Degree Requirements

-Please speak with the Office of Undergraduate Academic Advising for specific details about AAGS degree requirements (see below).
+Please speak with the Trojan Academic Advising and Support Center for specific details about AAGS degree requirements (see below).